vpenso/scripts/docs/libvirt.md

 Use the command `remove` to drop the virtual machine instance.
 Note that this will stop and undefine the virtual machine instance, but not delete the corresponding file from *VM_INSTANCE_PATH*.

-# Access

-Once you have started a virtual machine instance, change to its directory and login with the [ssh-exec][ssh-exec] command.
-Unless when parameters are provided, the script will login with the **devops** account.
-You can use the `--sudo` option to login as devops and immediately switch user to become root:

-    » cd /srv/vms/instances/lxfs01.devops.test
-    » ssh-exec
-    devops@wheezy:~$
-    » ssh-exec --sudo
-    root@wheezy:/home/devops#

-In case you just want to execute a single command add parameters to `ssh-exec`:

-    » ssh-exec -s ifconfig | grep HWaddr
-    eth0      Link encap:Ethernet  HWaddr 02:ff:0a:0a:06:1c

-All parameters to the `ssh-exec` command will be executed as associated command lines using a login-shell inside the virtual machine.
-This means you can also execute interactive commands like:

-    » ssh-exec -s passwd
-    Enter new UNIX password:
-    Retype new UNIX password:
-    passwd: password updated successfully

-# Sharing Data

-The script ↴[ssh-sync][ssh-sync] wraps the Rsync command and allows differential synchronisation of files and directories:

-    » ssh-sync /etc/hostname :/tmp
-    […]
-    » ssh-exec 'cat /tmp/hostname'
-     depc307

-Remote path need to be prefixed with colon, e.g. `:/absolute/remote/path`.

-    » ssh-sync :/etc/network /tmp
-    » ls /tmp/network
-    if-down.d/  if-post-down.d/  if-pre-up.d/  if-up.d/  interfaces  run/

-Mount the root file-system of the virtual machine instance with ↴[ssh-fs][ssh-fs].

 # Provisioning